jangdan/book/src/ch09-02-recoverable-errors-with-result.md

 The condition we want to check in the inner match is whether the value returned by `error.kind()` is the `NotFound` variant of the `ErrorKind` enum.
 If it is, we try to create the file with `File::create`.
-However, because `File::create` could also fail, we need a second arm in the inner `match` expression.
+However, because `File::create` could also fail, we need a second `match` in the inner `match` expression.
 When the file can’t be created, a different error message is printed.
 The second arm of the outer `match` stays the same, so the program panics on any error besides the missing file error.